smathot/pythontutorials/content/pages/basic/files-and-folders.md

 print(jl_exercises.exists())
 ```

-And then we use the `mkdir()` function to turn this non-existing path into an actual folder:
+And then we use the `mkdir()` function to turn this non-existing path into an actual folder.

 ```python
 jl_exercises.mkdir()